lopezco/ml-flask-api/README.md

-# Python-Flask Docker template for MAchine Learning model deployment
+# Python-Flask Docker template for Machine Learning model deployment
 A simple example of python api for real time machine learning.
 It is base on [this post](https://mikulskibartosz.name/a-comprehensive-guide-to-putting-a-machine-learning-model-in-production-using-flask-docker-and-e3176aa8d1ce)